 – Other operating expenses

-= Operating result
+= Operating profit

 Our financial key performance indicators also include the operating return on sales of the Audi Group: